garrandall/popular-music-data/tracks/genie-in-a-bottle-christina-aguilera.md

 If you wanna be with me, baby, there's a price to pay I'm a genie in a bottle (I'm a genie in a bottle, oh yeah) You gotta rub me the right way
-If you wanna be with me (Ooh), I can make your wish come true Just come and set me free, baby, and I'll be with you
+If you wanna be with me (Oh), I can make your wish come true Just come and set me free, baby, and I'll be with you